 As for destinations, what’s next on your radar?

 It was supposed to be Iran but due to the virus, everything stopped!
 Now I have no idea when, where, or how I will travel next.

-You can follow Slaven Škrobot and his adventures of traveling the world in a wheelchair on his slavenskrobot.com blog, his Facebook page, Instagram profile, or Youtube channel.
+Besides on his blog, you can follow Slaven Škrobot and his adventures of traveling the world in a wheelchair on his Facebook page, Instagram profile, or Youtube channel.

-Did you like the interview with Slaven Škrobot, a traveler in a wheelchair?
+Did you like the interview with Slaven Škrobot, a wheelchair quadriplegic traveling the world?